 Operations shall be included in the [relevant] Portfolio, corresponding to the Financial Product under which the Operation falls, on the date of signature of the relevant Operation [or as Transitional Operations in accordance with Article 19.5 of the Agreement].

+[In case of Financial Products falling under more than one Policy Windows: insert allocation rules between Policy Windows.]

 The amount of each Operation in the Portfolio shall correspond to the outstanding (after deduction of, amongst others, De-committed or Cancelled Amounts reducing an Operation’s principal or book value, as applicable) committed (including both disbursed and not yet disbursed amounts) principal amount of such Operation at the relevant time.

+De-committed or Cancelled Amounts under Equity Operations prior to the end of the Signature Period shall also reduce the Buffer by a corresponding amount.
 Any De-committed or Cancelled Amounts under Operations may be used during the Signature Period by the Implementing Partner to enter into new Operations [under the same Financial Product] or to increase the amount of existing Operations [under the same Financial Product], provided that such new Operations or increases of existing Operations are approved and entered into in accordance with the provisions of this Agreement.

-[In case of Financial Products falling under more than one Policy Windows: insert allocation rules between Policy Windows.]

 Payments to the Commission and to the Implementing Partner shall be made in accordance with Article 16 of the Agreement.

 II.
 Specific provisions for the Intermediated Equity Financial Product(s)